chinamike65/hugo-tuolesi/content/book3/book3en.md

 128

-Master Kedrup Je said in "Ode to the Three Realms of Auspiciousness":
+Master Kedrup Je said in "Ode to the Three Auspicious Realms":

-All sentient beings in the three realms have only one eye, the supreme master of all seeking liberation,
+All sentient beings in the three realms have only one eye,

+the supreme master of all seeking liberation,

-Great compassion surpasses all buddhas, and the unparalleled master invites you.
+Great compassion surpasses all buddhas,

+and the unparalleled master invites you.

-When we can't meet or see other Buddhas and Bodhisattvas, only the guru can teach us the Dharma, teach us the Dharma, and guide us.
+When we can't meet or see other Buddhas and Bodhisattvas, only the guru can teach us the Dharma, teach us the practices, and guide us.
 Therefore, the guru's kindness to us surpasses that of the Buddha.

-Shi en is even better than Sakyamuni Buddha's
+The master's compassion is even better than Sakyamuni Buddha's

 Buddhist scriptures say that during the calamity period of the sage kalpa, in the Saha world, there was a wheel-turning holy king who ruled the four continents.
 The minister is called Hai Chen.

 When they aroused bodhicitta before the Treasure Treasure Tathagata, the Treasure Treasure Tathagata prophesied that they would become Buddhas in virtuous kalpas, and after they became Buddhas, they would receive their respective realms.

 At this time, everyone chooses the period that is easy to control or the pure land.
 In the end, there are two periods of life spanning 100 years and 80,000 years old.
 No one dares to choose these two periods, because they have observed that the life span is 100 years old.
-When I was in a period of conflict, it was difficult for all sentient beings to subdue them, so they were afraid and gave up.
+When I was in a period of conflict, it was difficult to subdue all the sentient beings, so they were afraid and gave up.

 129